 Can staff work at the Webster office:

-Illinois will be fully reopening on June 11, 2021 under Phase 5.
+Illinois fully reopened under Phase 5 as of June 2021.
 A fully reopened state means:

 * Fully vaccinated people can resume activities without wearing a mask except where required by federal, state, local, tribal, or territorial laws, rules and regulations, including local business and workplace guidance.
 Under Phase 5, all sectors of the economy can resume at regular capacity.